brunoV/throttler/README.md

 * Control both average rate and burstiness.
 * Accurate over a large range of rates.
 * Lightweight.
-Based on core.async, does not rely on Thread/sleep so each throttler does not occupy a full thread.
-Have as many as you want.
+Based on [core.async][4], does not rely on Thread/sleep so each throttler does not occupy a full thread.
+Use as many as you want.
 * Throttle a single function/channel or a group under the same rate using statistical multiplexing.